-However Qualcomm has launched the shiny new Snapdragon 821, which boosts power up even more and it's certainly not out of the question that the new Nexus smartphones could benefit from the additional oomph.
-But don't hold your breath - the benchmarks suggest it'll be the 820.
+However Qualcomm has launched the shiny new Snapdragon 821, which boosts power up even more and it's certainly not out of the question that the new Pixel smartphones could benefit from the additional oomph, especially as the chip is built with VR in mind - making it beneficial to Daydream VR.

-The chip will likely be backed up by 4GB of RAM, which would give you plenty of grunt under the hood for all the latest Android Nougat has to throw at you, although 6GB of RAM is also possible with the OnePlus 3 sporting it along with a low price tag.
+Whichever chip we get it will likely be backed up by 4GB of RAM, which would give you plenty of grunt under the hood for all the latest Android Nougat has to throw at you, although 6GB of RAM is also possible with the OnePlus 3 sporting it along with a low price tag.

 We also expect the fingerprint scanners to return and based on a leaked image it looks like they'll be on the back of the phones once again, but complete with a new feature, allowing you to reveal your notifications by sliding a digit across it.

 Camera specs are few and far between for both Nexus phones.
-GFXBench details suggest it'll have a 7MP selfie shooter and an 11MP rear facing camera.
-That's a strange set up that we haven't seen before so it may turn out these details are a little bit off.
+GFXBench details suggest they'll have 7MP selfie shooters and 11MP rear facing cameras.
+That's a strange set up that we haven't seen before, so it may turn out that these details are a little bit off.

-The back camera is said to have all the features you'd expect such as 4K video recording as well as a flash LED, face detection software and autofocus tech.
-As for the larger Nexus phone, we're going to have to wait for more details.
+The back camera is said to have all the features you'd expect, such as 4K video recording as well as an LED flash, face detection software and autofocus tech.

 Article continues below